 Meaning of Merger

-Merger is a process in which two or more existing companies voluntarily combine together to function as one new company.
-A new company comes into existence to gain a competitive edge in the market, improve the financial and operational strength of both the companies, expand the research and development program, expand the business into new areas, etc. However, we must understand that merger is different from an acquisition.
-Under the merger, two or more companies combine voluntarily while under acquisition, the acquiring company purchases the business of the target company.
-There are certiaon types of mergers and one of them is Conglomerate Merger.
+A merger is a process in which two or more existing companies voluntarily combine together to function as one new company.
+A new company comes into existence to gain a competitive edge in the market, improve the financial and operational strength of both the companies, expand the research and development program, expand the business into new areas, etc. However, we must understand that a merger is different from an acquisition.
+Under the merger, two or more companies combine voluntarily, while under acquisition, the acquiring company purchases the business of the target company.
+There are certain types of mergers, one of which is a Conglomerate Merger.

 Types of Mergers